Forever Rich, Chapter 4

 Once you realize that your life is a journey to give an account before the Great Venture Capitalist, and once you’ve begun to understand how wealthy you are by comparison to most people in the world and learn contentment, and once you’ve started to obey Jesus’ commandment of self-dispossession (which is actually just a prudent transfer of wealth from earth to heaven), life becomes much different.
 You begin to truly act like one who is a steward of what belongs to God, evaluating your financial decisions in light of the truth.

 You probably will, as I have, wrestle over many decisions that relate to your stewardship.
 I have to admit that it hasn’t been easy for me.
-My heart seems to still be at least partially on this earth.
+My heart seems to still be at least partially tied to this earth.
 I live here, so like everyone else, I want to be happy here.
 Consequently, I need continual reminders that my earthly sojourn is infinitely short in comparison to my eternal future in the Kingdom of God.

 The Debt Debate